-Data Protection and GDPR: New Standard Contractual Clauses
+New Guidance for GDPR Standard Contractual Clauses

 New Standard Contractual Clauses (‘’SCCs’’) for the transfer of personal data from the European Union (“EU”) to third countries reflecting the decision of the EU’s Court of Justice in Schrems II (Case C-311/18) have been published by the European Commission (“EC”).
-The implementing decision was published in the Official Journal on 7 June 2021 and will enter into force on 27 June 2021.
+The implementing decision was published in the Official Journal on 7 June 2021 and entered into force on 27 June 2021.